AandyLi/TwitchSpammer/README.md

 TwitchSpammer was made to make it easier and faster to communicate in twitch chat.
 It was originally intended as a proof of concept of how to send a message from an external application to the chat, but later grew into a program with numerous features that can improve the chatting experience.
 Some of these features are:

+* Automatic emote downloads - Download the latest emotes automatically.
 * Emote list - Can't remember all emote names?
 This is for you.
 * Fast emote - Click an emote and it is instantly sent to chat.
 * Filter emotes - Too many emotes?
 Filter them away.
+* Themes - Want a light or dark theme?
+It's there.
+Also, new themes are downloaded automatically.
 * Customize message - Build you message before sending it.
 * Save custom messages - Have some spicy copy pasta?
 Save it for later.
 * Instant custom message - Send you copy pasta in one click.
-* Automatic emote downloads - Download the latest emotes automatically.
-* Spam mode - Customize how you want your message to be spammed.
+* "Spam mode" - Customize how you want your message to be sent.
-* Themes - Want a light or dark theme?
-It's there.
-Also, new themes are downloaded automatically.

 # User interface